 How can something so small be so destructive?
-The yellow-and-black spotted Cucumber Beetle–and their larvae– cause big trouble for about 270 plants and trees.
+The yellow-and-black spotted Cucumber Beetle–and their larvae– cause big trouble for about 270 kinds of plants and trees.
 Yikes!
-The plants which are most vulnerable in your vegetable garden include asparagus, broad beans, eggplants, potatoes, certain fruit trees, tomatoes, peas, squash, corn (a favorite!), cucumbers, potatoes, fruits, and melons.
+The plants which are most vulnerable in your vegetable garden include asparagus, broad beans, eggplant, potatoes, certain fruit trees, tomatoes, peas, squash, corn (a favorite!), cucumbers, potatoes, fruits, and melons.

 You’ll know if you have a cucumber beetle problem if your plants look wilted or drought-stressed, but you know they’re getting the right amount of water.
 Act swiftly to start eliminating this invader from your garden.

 - Companion plant your garden with insect-repelling plants like broccoli, calendula, catnip, goldenrod, nasturtiums, radish, rue, and tansy.
 If you want to try marigolds to repel them use the more pungent varieties like African, French, or Mexican marigolds.